-- 33. Where an employee or volunteer has concerns about a child's immediate and imminent safety, they shall: - 34.
-Notify the Police immediately; - 35.
-Notify their Senior Teacher, Manager or Designated Person for Child Protection or the Chief Executive (or in their absence a member of the Senior Leadership team) immediately; - 36.
-Follow the directions given by the Police and/or Senior Teacher and/or Designated Person for Child Protection and/or Chief Executive (or in their absence a member of the Senior Leadership team). - 37.
-If the Designated Person for Child Protection is unavailable for advice and guidance then staff should consult with any member of the Senior Leadership Team.
+- 35. Where an employee or volunteer has concerns about a child's immediate and imminent safety, they shall: - 36.
+Notify the Police immediately;

+- 37. Notify their Senior Teacher, Manager or Designated Person for Child Protection or the Chief Executive (or in their absence a member of the Senior Leadership team) immediately; - 38.
+Follow the directions given by the Police and/or Senior Teacher and/or Designated Person for Child Protection and/or Chief Executive (or in their absence a member of the Senior Leadership team). - 39.
+If the Designated Person for Child Protection is unavailable for advice and guidance then staff should consult with their Senior Teacher, Chief Executive Officer, or any member of the Senior Leadership Team.